Who were the Deepcut four?

 Mr Gray said: "There's an awful lot of young soldiers being killed in various circumstances and I believe that an awful lot of those soldiers' deaths have not been investigated correctly.

-"I think the Army has had a blasé attitude towards young soldiers - you're in the Army, you're nothing but a number, but as soon as you're dead that number is scratched out straightaway."
+"I think the Army has had a blasé attitude towards young soldiers - you're in the Army, you're nothing but a number, but as soon as you're dead that number is scratched out straight away."

-Last year, the soldier's family won a High Court action for a fresh inquest.
+Last year, the soldier's family won a High Court action demanding a fresh inquest.

 James Collinson, 17, from Perth